Wellbeing: Years 7 to 12

 Senior School Students are supported by a team of staff dedicated to ensuring each student has access to the resources she needs to grow and develop into a self-aware, confident and capable young woman.

 Girls belong to an Advisory Group, and meet daily with their Advisor, a member of staff whose central purpose is to know well the girls in their care.

 Girls also have access to a support network including Heads of Year, Educational Psychologist, School Counsellor, School Chaplain, Careers Counsellor, Learning Support and other members of a Wellbeing Team led by our Principal and Deputy Principal Student Wellbeing.
 This team works to develop positive relationships with girls and their families, and monitor and support student wellbeing, both in and out of the classroom.

 Korowa’s Sport and Wellbeing Centre, planned for construction in 2019, will feature consulting suites for our health and wellbeing services.

 School Counsellor Liz Spurling and Deputy Principal Student Wellbeing Kellie Lyneham discuss how Korowa prepares students for challenges such as exams.

-Our most senior learners participate in the Personal Development Program.
-This Program ensures our Senior School girls have the opportunity to engage with a range of concepts and key issues that affect the lives of contemporary young women.
+Essential to the holistic development of our Senior School girls is participation in the Personal Development, Careers Education and Religious Education Programs.
+In Personal Development, girls have the opportunity to engage in a range of concepts and key issues that affect the lives of contemporary young women.

-The Personal Development curriculum challenges our girls to consider the ways in which they can begin to take more control of, and responsibility for, all elements of their young adult lives.
-Each phase of the wellbeing program is reviewed on a regular basis to ensure relevance, rigour, continuity, and an equity of experience.
+We challenge our girls to consider the ways in which they can begin to take more control of, and responsibility for, all elements of their young adult lives.